 Members and friends of Ivri-NASAWI reveal a spectrum of opinion (posted in the order received).

-Your reactions will be posted continuously throughout the months of October and November, 2000.
+Your reactions will be posted continuously throughout the month of October, 2000.

 Gloria Levitas, Ph.D., retired Anthropologist from Queens college

 It is appalling that the peace process has deteriorated so rapidly.
 I urge all parties to do everything in their power to ensure a cease fire immediately, but I believe the peace process must go forward even during this renewed violence in Israel and Palestine.
 It will take enormous courage for the good will of the many people on both sides who want peace to prevail.
 The people of Israel and Palestine have already shown they have this courage; the American government should support them with development aid, medical supplies, and so forth.